Pepesaur96/holbertonschool-higher_level_programming/python-hello_world/README.md

     # Slicing
     substring = text[7:9]  # 'is'

-What is the official Python coding style and how to check your code with pycodestyle:
+**What is the official Python coding style and how to check your code with pycodestyle:**

 PEP 8 is the official style guide for writing Python code.
 It covers various aspects of code formatting, naming conventions, and more.
 To follow PEP 8, you can use tools like pycodestyle (formerly known as pep8) to check your code for compliance.

-Here's how to check your code with pycodestyle:
+**Here's how to check your code with pycodestyle:**

-    Install pycodestyle (if not already installed):
+1- Install pycodestyle (if not already installed):

     pip install pycodestyle

-    Run pycodestyle on your Python script or file:
+2- Run pycodestyle on your Python script or file:

     pycodestyle your_script.py

 It will analyze your code and provide feedback on any PEP 8 violations.
 You can then make the necessary adjustments to ensure your code complies with the Python coding style.

 Example of using pycodestyle: